GGFirenze/sessionreplaywithsegment/G&Swithsegment.md

 > **Implementation Guide for Third-Party Analytics Providers**

 This guide documents how to integrate Amplitude Guides and Surveys when using Segment as your primary analytics provider (instead of Amplitude Browser SDK directly).
-In general, please refer to Amplitude's official documentation on how to instrument Guides and Surveys here: https://amplitude.com/docs/guides-and-surveys/sdk.
-This brief user guide has been put together for self learning purposes, it is tailored to a very specific use case, it refers to a very precise and simple architecture that constitutes a static webpage.
-Additionally, this guide is not constantly updated.
+This document is a self-reflection on the work delivered on this demo webpage.
+It is not official documentation.
+All customers are strongly encouraged to read Amplitude's official documentation here: https://amplitude.com/docs/guides-and-surveys/sdk#example-of-booting-and-forwarding-events-if-using-segment.

 ---